himanshusharma129/QueryPad/README.md

-# 🗒️ QueryPads by Atlan
+# 🗒️ QueryPad by Atlan
 <strong> Try it now: https://query-pad.vercel.app/</strong>
 <br>

 ## Introduction

-This is a mock application bulid as an interview task for Atlan.
-It mocks the experience of running SQL queries, viewing the data, saving the queries and searching the available table attributes.
+QueryPad is a mock application built as part of an interview task for Atlan.
+It simulates the experience of running SQL queries, viewing data, saving queries, and searching table attributes.

 ##Problem Statement Outline
->  Create, design and implement a web-based application capable of running SQL queries and displaying the results of said query.
-The application must include a space which accepts SQL queries in the form of user inputs, then runs the given query, and displays the result within the application..
+>  The task involved creating, designing, and implementing a web-based application capable of running SQL queries and displaying their results.
+The application needed to include a space for users to input SQL queries, execute them, and visualize the outcomes within the application.

 Considerations
-- This is a dummy application.
+- The application is a mockup.
-- It must include a space to accept SQL queries.
+- It should feature a space for inputting SQL queries.
-- The application does not need to have a backend, a query engine or query validation, or any syntax validation
+- No backend, query engine, or syntax validation was required.
-- The data that in the application displayed can be any chunk of data.
+- The displayed data could be arbitrary.
-- The application must have more than one query accompanied by its corresponding table of data.
+- The application must have multiple queries accompanied by respective data tables.
-- The data and query need not to be in sync
+- Data and queries do not need to be synchronized.
-- Build for data analysts who will spend all day with the app.
-The app should have all the necessary features.
+- Designed for data analysts' use with all necessary features.

 ## Data
-The data used in the application is obtained from https://github.com/graphql-compose/graphql-compose-examples/raw/master/examples/northwind/data/csv/

-When the app bootstraps, the csv files from the above link are downloaded, data is extracted, converted and stored in a .js file for easy access and use.
+QueryPad fetches data from [here](https://github.com/graphql-compose/graphql-compose-examples/tree/master/examples/northwind/data/csv "here").
+Upon initialization, CSV files from the provided link are downloaded, data extracted, converted, and stored in a .js file for ease of access and use.

 ## Features
 The app has 2 sections, the left sidebar and the editor on the right.

-The user can drag the divider to adjust the widht of both sections as per need Left Sidbar
+####Left Sidbar
-1. It has a space that shows available tables and their attributes
+1. Displays available tables and their attributes.
-2. User can search attributes using a search input
+2. Enables attribute search through an input field.
-3. There is a section below for saved queries
+3. Contains a section for saved queries.
-4. user can also search these saved queries by their text
+4. Supports searching saved queries by their text.
+5. Can be resized to an extent using a draggable divider

-Editor pane
+####Editor pane
-1. The app has an input field to put SQL queries.
+1. Includes an input field for SQL queries.
-2. There is a run button places close to the input that enables the run query functionality
+2. Features a run button next to the input field for executing queries.
-3. There is a button to Save the queries
+3. Provides a button to save queries.
-4. It also has an button that can downlaod all the data of the table
+4. Offers a download button to retrieve all table data.
-5. The outbut of the table is virtualized so it can render big tables without any problem
+5. Utilizes virtualization for rendering large tables efficiently.

+####Dark Mode
-Dark mode - The app has a theme switch button that can toggle between light and dark themes
+QueryPad supports a theme switch button to toggle between light and dark themes.

-There are also some mocked features that were not added in the scope but showcase the usefulness.
+####Mocked Features (Not Implemented)
-1. Source selector - Mocks the behavoiur of selecting the source of the data
+1. Source selector: Simulates selecting the data source.
-2. Edit query name - Each query can be saved/searched with a name
+2. Edit query name: Simulates query naming.
-3. Login - This is a much needed feature to personalise the app for users.
+3. Login: A potential feature for personalizing the application for users.

 ## Screenshots